OctopusDeploy/docs/docs/installation/index.md

 hideInThisSection: true
 ---

 The Octopus Deploy server is available as a self-hosted instance that you install and manage on your infrastructure.
 This section walks you through installing the **self-hosted** Octopus Deploy server.

-To upgrade your existing self-hosted Octopus Deploy server, see our [upgrading guide](/docs/administration/upgrading/index.md).
-If you're interested in **Octopus Cloud**, see [Octopus Cloud](/docs/octopus-cloud/index.md).
+If you're looking for **Octopus Cloud**, see [Octopus Cloud](/docs/octopus-cloud/index.md).

 ## Download the Octopus Installer {#downloads}